NewGaea/proto-atrusian/grammar/noun_complex.md

 ### Accusative Case

-In the accusative case, the final consonant sound is strengthened (if possible), and if the word does not end in a vowel /-o/ is added to the end of the word.
+In the accusative case, the final consonant sound is strengthened (becoming more closed if possible, and gaining voicing if not), and if the word does not end in a vowel /-o/ is added to the end of the word.
 From the examples above:

 | Base Word   | Nom.
 Sing. | Acc.
 Sing. |
 |:------------|:-----------|:-----------|